Jellyfish-Insights/andromeda/.github/ISSUE_TEMPLATE/feature-request---.md

 ## Examples 🌈

 <!--
-  Provide a link to the Material design specification, other implementations, or screenshots of the expected behavior.
+  Provide a examples of implementations, or screenshots of the expected behavior.
 -->

 ## Motivation 🔦